gitierrez/software-analysis-and-design/architecture-python/README.md

 Properly written unit tests should mock any external systems, like the repository or the API.
 That's why we need integration tests, to raise issues that were masked by mocks.

 # 5. Integration with External Systems

+The clean architecture forms a very loose coupling between the use cases and the repository, being connected only through the API exposed by the object and not to the real implementation.
+In other words, the use cases are polymorphic with respect to the method `list`.